Monday, 15 October 2012

-The Political quadrant includes any government, parastatal and special interest group actions or lobbying in the form of policy, taxes and duties, laws, lawsuits and regulations.
+The Political sector includes any government, parastatal and special interest group actions or lobbying in the form of policy, taxes and duties.
 It is important to understand the political agenda and how it might move for or against certain industries or practices.
 This might include 'positive' moves such as the subsidies offered for alternative green energy production, or 'negative' moves such as increasing taxes on alcohol or tobacco.
 Depending on your firm, it may be important to consider both domestic policy as well as international policy, trade policy and pressure groups.
 You should also consider the effects and/or threats of war and terrorism, internal political conflict, and the potential impact of future elections and political coalitions.
 (See, for example, Three different regulatory responses and their impact on industry.)

-The Economic quadrant includes the general economic environment and the effects that this might have on customer, distributors and suppliers.
-Factors, to consider might include indicators such as GDP, inflation, interest rates, stock market conditions, disposable income, and employment, in aggregate or on a sector specific basis.
+The Economic sector includes the general economic environment and the effects that this might have on customer, distributors and suppliers.
+Factors, to consider might include indicators such as GDP, inflation, interest rates, stock market conditions, disposable income, and employment, in aggregate or on a sector-specific basis.
 Internationally, you might also consider import/export conditions, foreign exchange conditions, and trade deficits/surpluses.
 In conducting your analysis, it is important to distinguish between long terms trends and structural issues, and seasonal or cyclical issues.

-Their are countless varieties of the traditional PEST analysis, such as PESTEL / PESTEL, PESTLIED, STEEPLE, SLEPT, and STEPE, with the additional letter variously standing for Environmental/Ecological, Ethical, Legal, Labour, International, Demographic, etc. The existence of all of these variations drives home the fact that it does not really matter which words and letters you use as long as you have a systematic review of the competitive environment.
+There are countless varieties of the traditional PESTEL analysis, such as PESTLE, PESTLIED, STEEPLE, SLEPT, STEPE and even just PEST, with the additional letter variously standing for Ethical, Labour, International, Demographic, etc. The existence of all of these variations drives home the fact that it does not really matter which words and letters you use as long as you have a systematic review of the competitive environment.

-As you work trough each quadrant, it is important to identify not only what is happening or could happen, but also what the impact on your firm/ division/department could be.
-Depending on how thorough your are being, you could also try to quantify the likelihood and impact of various levels of change happening, and the time frames over which they might happen.
-Finally you could consider the environmental signals you intend to monitor to stay abreast of any changes, or the actions you might take to influence the outcomes (such as joining an industry or policy group and or lobbying for changes).
+As you work through each quadrant, it is important to identify not only what is happening or could happen, but also what the impact on your firm/ division/department could be.
+Depending on how thorough you are being, you could also try to quantify the likelihood and impact of various levels of change happening, and the time frames over which they might happen.
+Finally, you could consider the environmental signals you intend to monitor to stay abreast of any changes, or the actions you might take to influence the outcomes (such as joining an industry or policy group and or lobbying for changes).

-You can build a PEST analysis, alone or with a team, using our completely new and free collaborative Strategic Learning tool.
+You can build a PESTEL analysis, alone or with a team, using StratNavApp.com, the online collaborative tool for business strategy development and execution.